Tetraethyllead: Effect on crime rates

 Reduction in the average blood lead level is believed to have been a major cause for falling violent crime rates in the United States.
 A statistically significant correlation has been found between the usage rate of leaded gasoline and violent crime: the violent crime curve virtually tracks the lead exposure curve with a 22-year time lag.
 After the ban on TEL, blood lead levels in U.S. children dramatically decreased.
 Researchers including Amherst College economist Jessica Wolpaw Reyes, Department of Housing and Urban Development consultant Rick Nevin, and Howard Mielke of Tulane University say that declining exposure to lead is responsible for an up to 56% decline in crime from 1992 to 2002.
 Taking into consideration other factors that are believed to have increased crime rates over that period, Reyes found that the reduced exposure to lead led to an actual decline of 34% over that period.

+Lingering issues over time

-Although leaded gasoline is largely gone in North America, it has left high concentrations of lead in the soil adjacent to roads that were heavily used prior to its phaseout.
-Children are particularly at risk if they ingest this soil.
+Although leaded gasoline has long since ended its history of regular use in U.S. transportation, it has left high concentrations of lead in the soil adjacent to roads that were heavily used prior to its phaseout.
+These contaminated materials present health dangers even when merely touched or when components of it get breathed in.
+Children, especially those in poverty inside of the U.S., are particularly at risk.